 1/4 cup icing sugar

-Melt butter and sugar together in a pan over low heat.
+Melt butter and sugar in a pan over low heat.

-Pour into the butter and sugar mixture, stirring very gently.
+Pour in the butter and sugar mixture, stirring very gently.

-Using a wooden spoon, stir until combined and do not over beat.
+Using a wooden spoon, stir until combined and PLEASE, do not over beat.

 Spoon mixture into a greased square baking pan.